cosmos/cosmos-sdk/docs/architecture/adr-031-msg-service.md

 ### Decoding

-When decoding, `TxBody.UnpackageInterfaces` will need a special case to detect if `Any` type URLs match the service method format (ex. `/cosmos.gov.Msg/SubmitProposal`) by checking for two `/` characters.
+When decoding, `TxBody.UnpackInterfaces` will need a special case to detect if `Any` type URLs match the service method format (ex. `/cosmos.gov.Msg/SubmitProposal`) by checking for two `/` characters.
 Messages that are method names plus request parameters instead of a normal `Any` messages will get unpacked into the `ServiceMsg` struct: